 Pros & Cons of Inboard Motor

-To make it easier for you to understand the inboard motor, here is the detailed look into the limitations and benefits it offers.
+To make it easier for you to understand the inboard motor, here is a detailed look into the limitations and benefits it offers.

-Inboard motors are generally high-quality, and therefore long-lasting.
+Inboard motors are generally high-quality and, therefore, long-lasting.
 These engines use diesel, which has a longer life.
-On sailboats, a diesel engine can run up to 30 years.
-This is why these are more expensive too.
+On sailboats, a diesel engine can run for up to 30 years.
+This is why these are more expensive, too.

-With the engine inside and in the middle, the boat is more stable.
+The boat is more stable, with the engine inside and in the middle.
 You do not have to worry about losing the balance of the boat.
 In smaller boats with the engine on the outside, balance can be a problem for a beginner.

 A boat with an inboard motor will cost.
-However, given that the maintenance is low, it will not cost you a lot of money in terms of maintenance.
+However, the maintenance is low, so it will not cost you much money.

-Another disadvantage of an inboard motor is that it acquires space on the boat.
+Another disadvantage of an inboard motor is that it requires space on the boat.
 This leaves little room for the interior of the boat.
-This is not such a significant problem with bigger boats, but with smaller boat space can be an issue.
+This is not such a significant problem with bigger boats, but space can be an issue with smaller boats.

 Lastly, repairing these can be a nightmare.
 Since the engine is hidden in the hull, cutting through it is a hassle.
-Even when you do get to it, there is not much room to work on it.
+Even when you get to it, there is little room to work on it.

 Outboard Motors

-Outboard motors are bolted to the transom of the boat and located entirely on the exterior of the boat.
-They are a self-contained package containing everything, including engine, propeller, cooling system, and gearcase.
+Outboard motors are bolted to the boat’s transom and located entirely on the boat’s exterior.
+They are a self-contained package containing everything, including the engine, propeller, cooling system, and gearcase.

-Many newer boats are using a four-stroke design.
-Even the ones with two-stroke are using direct-injection that is cleaner in terms of fuel burning.
-You steer the outboard boat by tiller or steering wheel that makes the entire engine swivel.
+Many newer boats use a four-stroke design—even the ones with two-stroke use direct injection, which is cleaner in fuel burning.
+You steer the outboard boat with a tiller or a steering wheel that makes the entire engine swivel.

 Outboard motors are a huge market.
 These are generally more popular for fishing and recreational boats.
 It’s a lot easier to handle.
-Replacing it is also easier as it’s on the exterior of the boat.
+Replacing it is also more accessible as it’s on the boat’s exterior.

 Pros & Cons of Outboard Motor